Why Choose An Eco-Friendly Yoga Mat...Paying More can Save a lot

 For the same reason we remove our shoes and socks before yoga, we should look to remove obstacles that keep us from balancing and grounding to the earth.
 Some yoga socks can provide an alternative without giving up the grounding.
 A sticky mat provides no connection to the earth; it acts as an insulator and blocks the subtle energies produced by the poses.
 A cotton yoga mat can aid in deepening your practice.

-So if yoga means union, clearly, using rubber/plastic material yoga mats impedes this very process.
+If yoga means union, clearly, using rubber/plastic yoga mats impedes this very process.

 Rubber Yoga Mats

 Latex is a polymer.
 Materials such as proteins, fatty acids, resins, and inorganic materials (salts) are found in natural rubber.
 Polyisoprene can also be created synthetically, producing what is sometimes referred to as "synthetic natural rubber".
 Some natural rubber sources, such as Gutta-percha, a plastic substance from a Malaysian tree called a percha tree, is used as a permanent filling in root canals.
 Natural rubber is an elastomer and a thermoplastic.
 The rubber is vulcanized,(cured/hardened) The final properties of a rubber yoga mat depend not just on the latex polymer, but also on modifiers and fillers, such as carbon black, factice,and whiting.

 Plastic Yoga Mats